endail/hx711/README.md

 - `void powerDown()`

 - `void setConfig( Channel c = Channel::A, Gain g = Gain::GAIN_128 )`.
 Changes the channel and gain of the HX711 chip.
-An `std::invalid_argument` exception will be thrown if the channel and gain combination is invalid as per the datasheet.
+An `std::invalid_argument` exception will be thrown if the given channel and gain are incompatible.
+See the datasheet for more information.

 ---

 ### AbstractScale

 `SimpleHX711` and `AdvancedHX711` also both inherit from the `AbstractScale` class.
-This is the interface between raw data values from the HX711 chip and scale functionality.
+This is the interface between raw data values from the HX711 chip and the functionality of a scale.

 - `Mass::Unit getUnit()` and `void setUnit( Mass::Unit unit )`.
 Gets and sets the default unit the scale will return weights in.
 For example, if set to `Mass::Unit::KG`, the scale will output a weight in kilograms.